-Having lived in nearby Islington for two decades, I am well acquainted with the rolling hills, twisting streets, and architectural highlights of Hampstead.
+Having lived in North London for most of my life, I am well acquainted with the rolling hills, twisting streets, and architectural highlights of Hampstead.
 There are few better days to be out in the whole of London than spending a day here.
 Here is my guide to Hampstead, from an architect’s perspective.

 Technically, this sprawling park has little to do with architecture.
 However, any guide to Hampstead feels incomplete without mentioning it.
 It is a little piece of the countryside transported to the middle of the city.
 The Heath really is at the heart of it all; indeed, many of the area’s most expensive properties back onto the park, such is the desire of residents to be as close to it as possible.